--check-programs is similar to

 programs, one per line.
 The format of each line is:

-- The boolean value in this field indicates whether the program is
+The boolean value in this field indicates whether the program is installed and runnable.

 value in the field